 To add a preset entity

-- Beside the preset you want to add, click Add entity.
+- Hover over the preset you want to add and click Add entity.

 - Go back to the Entities page, click the options menu (